 Just graduated college: Journalist types: people who can write well and don’t need a lot of instructions to go out there and get the story written.

-Masters & PhD level (analysts and scientists): Evaluation experts, heavy quantitative or rigorous qualitative analysis.
+Masters & PhD level (analysts and scientists): Evaluation experts, crossover medical and social scientists, heavy quantitative or rigorous qualitative analysis.
 Policy and ROI analysts.
 Topics: Child welfare, early childhood, and education, especially safe schools.

 What should interested candidates do to find out more and get started?